surajbarman06/calculator/README.md

 # calculator
-this is a sample calculator web application with all the basic calculator  functionality
+this is a simple calculator web application created using HTML CSS Javascript with no libraries or framework it has all the basic calculator functionality with a little bit animation

 🟢Hosted Link :- https://surajbarman06.github.io/calculator/